shuangela/docs-csharp/source/includes/convention-pack-note.rst

 .. note::

-   i love to test this extension. test all day.
+   i love to test this extension. testing daily.

    The documents in the ``restaurants`` collection use the snake-case naming convention.
 The examples in this guide use a ``ConventionPack``